Santa Barbara Church (Iloilo): History

 In 1760, the settlement near the Tigum and Aganan rivers became a Pueblo, and the church became an independent parish.
 Saint Barbara was assigned to be the symbol of the parish, which was headed by parish priest Father Juan Ferrer.
 The construction of the Augustinian church that would last to the present day began when Father Francisco Aguerria arrived in 1845.
 Construction of the road networks that would connect the parish to Cabatuan, Maasin, Janiuay, Leon, and Alimodian also started at the same time.

 The funds for the church construction would be sourced out from the taxes of the parishioners that costs between 8 and 12 reales (between ₱1.00 and ₱1.50).
 Wealthier people escaped labor by paying larger amounts.

 Under the laws of Repartamiento, men over 16 years of age were required to engage in 40 days of forced labor doing works on Spanish-owned farms and public works.
 Laborers from distant towns contributed to the construction of the church.
 Sketches of the plans and design of the church were drawn on the walls and columns of the church which was believed to not possess any formal plans for its buildability.

 Workers labored over both the quarried stones and mulawon and mangle wood-types that both came from the municipalities of Leon, Alimodian and Tubungan.

 In 1991, the National Historical Commission of the Philippines declared Santa Barbara Church and Convent as a National Landmark.
 The church was the site where General Martin Delgado of the Visayan Revolutionary Government started the junta that resulted to the first Cry of Revolution against the Spaniards outside Luzon.
 It was also used as the general headquarters and military hospital of the revolutionary forces.

-The National Museum declared Santa Barbara Church as a national cultural treasure in 2013.
+The National Museum of the Philippines declared Santa Barbara Church as a national cultural treasure in 2013.
 A historical marker was unveiled in December 2015.